-A vehicle Activity (expressed in vkm)
+A vehicle Activity (expressed in vehicle-kilometres [vkm])

-Fi fuel used by vehicles with a given set of characteristics (i)
+Fi fuel used by vehicles with a given set of characteristics (i) (e.g. segments by service, mode, vehicle and powertrain)

-(e.g. segments by service, mode, vehicle and powertrain)
+(e.g. segments by service, mode, venicle and pov

 $A_i/A = S_i$ sectoral Structure (same disaggregation level)